-Fellowship in Clinical and Organizational Ethics 2018-2019
+Fellowship in Clinical and Organizational Ethics 2019-2020

-The purpose of the program is to train individuals to be competent practicing healthcare ethicists with particular attention to the skills required to work in a Catholic healthcare setting.
-Fellows who successfully complete this program will be equipped to work in both faith-based and non-faith-based healthcare settings.
+The purpose of the program is to train individuals to be competent practicing healthcare ethicists with particular attention to the knowledge and skill competencies required to work in a Catholic healthcare setting.
+Fellows who successfully complete the program will be equipped to work in both faith-based and non-faith-based healthcare settings.
 The Fellowship is driven by a competency-based education and evaluation framework that the CCE has presented at the International Conference on Residency Education, the annual Canadian Bioethics Society conference, and the American Society for Bioethics and Humanities’ annual conference.

-Requirements of the program include successful completion of: ongoing educational modules on core topics in healthcare ethics and healthcare law; independent scholarly work in healthcare ethics theory or practice (including completion of a manuscript suitable for peer-reviewed publication and submission of an abstract to the Canadian Bioethics Society annual conference); at least three Ethics Grand Rounds presentation at CCE partner hospitals; a specialized course focused on complex ethical issues relevant to Catholic healthcare institutions; at least three simulation clinical ethics consultations (with Standardized Patient actors); and an assessment of readiness for practice by the CCE Fellowship Director and the Director of the CCE.
+Completion requirements of the program include successful completion of: ongoing educational modules on core topics in healthcare ethics and healthcare law; independent scholarly work in healthcare ethics theory or practice (including completion of a manuscript suitable for peer-reviewed publication and submission of an abstract to the Canadian Bioethics Society annual conference); at least three Ethics Grand Rounds presentations at Unity Health Toronto or CCE partner hospitals; a specialized education series focused on complex ethical issues relevant to Catholic healthcare institutions; at least three simulation clinical ethics consultations (with Standardized Patient actors); and an assessment of readiness for practice by the CCE Fellowship Director and the Director of the CCE.

 Fellows receive CAN$45,000 ($43,200 stipend plus 4% vacation pay) over the course of the year.
 In addition, Fellows are entitled to paid statutory holidays and up to two weeks of unpaid vacation time.
 Fellows’ registration fees and travel expenses are also covered for the Canadian Bioethics Society annual conference.

 The ideal candidate will hold a graduate degree in a field relevant to bioethics (e.g., theology, religion, philosophy, bioethics, or medical science) and have an interest in working in a Catholic healthcare setting.
 This candidate should also have undertaken significant course work in ethics, including, but not limited to, bioethics, and have some previous experience in applied clinical or organizational ethics.

 Each applicant is expected to propose a research project involving healthcare ethics theory or practice that can be completed within one year, resulting in a manuscript appropriate for publication.
 The applicant is asked to submit a brief description of the proposed research project, including an explanation of why the applicant is interested in the project and why the applicant believes it will be meaningful to others in the field.

-- your curriculum vitae (full version as opposed to abbreviated)
+- your curriculum vitae (full version as opposed to abbreviated);

-- a letter of application describing your interest in healthcare ethics and in this Fellowship, and explaining how your experience prepares you for the Fellowship, and
+- a letter of application describing your interest in healthcare ethics and in this Fellowship, and explaining how your experience prepares you for the Fellowship; and

 - If you are currently enrolled in a degree program, you must have completed your degree or have formally submitted your thesis for defense before start of the Fellowship.
-You must have your supervisor send a letter confirming your graduation or formal submission of the thesis before the start of the Fellowship.
+You must have your supervisor send a letter confirming your graduation or formal submission of the thesis before the start of the fellowship.

-If you have any questions, please contact Lynda Sullivan via email, email@example.com, telephone (416) 530-6750 or fax (416) 530-6621.
+If you have any questions, please contact Lynda Sullivan via email, firstname.lastname@example.org, or telephone (416-530-6750).

-The deadline for receipt of completed applications is Friday, March 30, 2018.
+The deadline for receipt of completed applications is Friday, March 29, 2019.